 Email – email@example.com

 Our watermill has played an important role in helping support tourism in the town, as well as providing employment and volunteering opportunities.
 We strive to find ways to make the Mill available to help support community groups and offer opportunities for participation from a broad cross section of people and organisations.
+We are proud to support The Drew Barker-Wright Charity and Talgarth Football club.

 One of our key goals is to help support the environment.
 The core work we do is based on renewable energy – using water power to turn our wheel and sourcing ingredients, including grain, from as close to the Mill as possible.